 The food in the lodge/ Tea House is offered as per the given menu.

-The full package offered by the tour and traveller agencies usually includes the three major meals (breakfast, Lunch and Dinner) and Tea and coffee.
+The full package offered by the tour and traveler agencies usually includes the three major meals (breakfast, Lunch, and Dinner) and Tea and coffee.

 Lunch: the traditional Nepali food of Rice Lentil (dal), curry, pickle, meat, and ghee is cooked in Nepali Style.